 Teaching & Volunteering

-Thailand is not without its luxuries, but there’s still a large demand for foreign volunteers.
-Some organizations estimate that there's over 4 million child laborers in Thailand, many of which become orphans.
-The sex tourism industry is out of hand and Thailand numbers among the top countries for contracting STIs.
-There is a strong need for teachers in health and safety and a wide variety of other subjects.
-The length of teaching programs available can vary from as little as 2 weeks to a full year.
+Thailand is not without its luxuries, but there’s still a large demand for foreign volunteers to help in a variety of capacities.
+There is a strong need for teachers in public health, sex safety, English, and a wide variety of other subjects.
+The length of volunteer teaching programs like GapGuru are available and can vary from as little as 2 weeks to a full year.
 Most volunteer programs in Thailand range from 2 weeks to 3 months.

-Teaching usually requires about 10-20 hours per week (more if you want).
-That might not sound like much, but you’d want to do a bit of preparation, because 10-20 hours with a bustling group of children can be quite intensive.
+There are also paid teaching jobs that can give you work experience and money to live and travel during your gap year in Thailand.
+Teaching usually requires about 10-20 hours per week.
+That might not sound like much, but you’d want to do a bit of preparation because 10-20 hours with a bustling group of children can be quite intensive.
 While you may doubt your ability to make a true difference in such a short period of time, your skills and value will be of greater help than you may currently know.

-Traveling around Thailand is one of the best and relatively most comfortable in the whole South East Asian Region.
+Traveling around Thailand is one of the best and relatively most comfortable in the whole Southeast Asian region.
 Buses are usually newer and nicer to travel around in than in Cambodia and Laos.
-Trains have 3 classes for you to choose from depending on the budget and comfort you wish to travel in.
-For those with a bit more to spend on transport, there are several domestic flights to choose from.
+Trains have three classes for you to choose from depending on the budget and comfort you wish to travel in.
+For those with a bit more money to spend on transport, there are several domestic flights to choose from.
 Some journeys are much better done when flying but sometimes you lose on the beauty you never get to see unless you stare through your bus or train window.

 Thailand has it all, from tropical beaches to amazing mountains, fantastic rural landscapes to.
 Whatever takes your fancy; you can be sure to find it here.